jandra047/CircAdaptUI/README.md

 if you have SSH keys set up.

 ### Building
-**NOTE:** In order to resolve dependencies from protected gitlab server, your SSH key needs to be added to an ssh-agent.
+**NOTE:** In order to resolve dependencies from protected gitlab server, your SSH key needs to be added to a running ssh-agent.
 ```sh
 cd CircAdaptUI
 mkdir build && cd build